 Start the Free trial of Microsoft Teams Confluence Connector Pro

-Migrate data from Lite to Pro in the Global configuration page.
+Migrate data from Lite to Pro on the Global configuration page.
 The black button is like this.

-Uninstall the Free version or you will have 2 versions running in parallel which will make you different problems (double menu entries, double notifications etc).
+Uninstall the Free version, or you will have two versions running in parallel, which will cause you different problems (double menu entries, double notifications etc).

 Frequently Asked Questions

-You can find frequently asked questions at Microsoft Teams Confluence Connector product page.
+You can find frequently asked questions on the Microsoft Teams Confluence Connector product page.

-Please make sure that you have the latest App version, we fix the issue pretty quickly and there is a chance that your problem had been fixed.
+Please make sure that you have the latest App version, we fixed the issue pretty quickly, and there is a chance that your problem has been fixed.